 BarCamp / YarnCamp

-“BarCamp is an international network of user-generated unconferences primarily focused around technology and the Web.
+A “BarCamp is an international network of user-generated unconferences primarily focused around technology and the Web.
 They are open, participatory workshop-events, the content of which is provided by participants. […] The format has also been used for a variety of other topics, including public transit, health care, education, and political organizing [and has been] adapted for specific industries like banking, real estate and social media.”

-So why am I blogging about it?
+So why am I suddenly blogging about a YarnCamp?

-• “It’s far …” – “Take the train.”
+“It’s far…” – “Take the train.”

-• “It’s on a Sunday …” – “Take Monday off then.”
+“It’s on a Sunday…” – “Take Monday off.”

 Someone to watch over me